jfnavarro/st_analysis/README.md

     supervised.py --train-data data_matrix.tsv --test-data data_matrix.tsv --train-casses train_classes.txt --test-classes test_classes.txt --alignment alignment_file.txt --image tissue_image.jpg

   This will generate some statistics, a file with the predicted classes for each spot and a plot of the predicted spots on     top of the tissue image (if the image and the alignment matrix are given).
+The script has been updated to be able to take as input more than one dataset/alignment/image for the training data.

   To know more about the parameters you can type --help

         supervised.py --help